 Postage stamps are 99% biology.
-Paper makes up almost all of a stamp's mass and volume, but few have ventured into the jungle of plant fibres below the printed surface.
-Thus awoke Cocographia
+Cellulose makes up almost all of a stamp's mass and volume, but few have ventured into the jungle of plant fibres below the printed surface.
+Thus Spake Cocographia

 , the author's very own journey through the hidden universe of subphilatelic particles, after Robert Hooke's Micrographia

 The sacrificial stamps were bisected diagonally.
 One half was meant for fibre analysis while the other was to be kept as a record.
 Eventually both were repulped but a corner was snipped off each stamp and kept.
 The corners contained printed areas to aid in verification of paper type.
 1, pre-war chalky paper; 2, 1941 striated paper; 3, 1941 rough paper; 4, post-war substitute paper (British Military Administration